-1. Election of Directors
+2. Election of Directors

-The board of directors currently consists of six (6) members.
+The Board of Directors currently consists of six (6) members.
+If the first resolution is passed the Board size will remain at six (6).
 At the Meeting, shareholders will be asked to elect six (6) directors.
 Each director elected at the Meeting will hold office until the next annual meeting of shareholders or until his or her successor is elected or appointed, unless his or her office is earlier vacated according to the provisions of the by-laws of the Corporation or the Business Corporations Act (Ontario).